Senior Mizoram Cong MLA quits as state treasurer ahead of assembly poll | Politics

 - India

-In a setback to the opposition Congress in Mizoram ahead of the assembly election, state treasurer and senior MLA Zodintluanga Ralte has stepped down from his position, party sources said on Friday.
+In a setback to the opposition Congress in Mizoram ahead of the assembly election, state treasurer and sitting MLA Zodintluanga Ralte has stepped down from his position, party sources said on Friday.

+Ralte, the leader of the Congress Legislature Party (CLP), said he was unhappy with the leadership of state party unit president Lalsawta.

-Ralte's resignation letter was received by party vice-president Lal Thanzara on behalf of president Lalsawta who is currently in Delhi.
+His resignation letter was received by party vice-president Lal Thanzara on behalf of Lalsawta who is currently in Delhi.

+''There is no collective leadership.
+Lalsawta took unilateral decisions on several important issues against the party's constitution and principles,'' he alleged.

+Ralte also accused the president of undermining various committees which are a part and parcel of the Congress' strength.

+''I am the Congress Legislature Party leader.
+I have no intention of joining another party,'' he said.

-''I am not aware of the reasons for his resignation as I have not opened the letter yet.
-The party leadership will think it over and make a final decision once our president returns from Delhi,'' Lal Thanzara told PTI.
+The state party leadership will decide on Ralte's resignation once the president returns from Delhi, Lal Thanzara told PTI.

 The assembly election in the state is due later this year.